Mauritania entry requirements for Indonesia passport holders

 May be checked

-Indonesian passport holders can get a visa on arrival in Mauritania.
-This is the standard entry method for tourism and short business visits.
-As of 2026, the process is straightforward — just show up at the airport with the right documents and pay the fee.
+Indonesian passport holders can obtain a visa on arrival in Mauritania, which is the standard entry method for tourism and short business visits.
+As of 2026, the process is straightforward: arrive at the airport with the required documents and pay the fee in cash.

 Entry requirements